RULES & CONDITIONS

 14. There is a warmup room (Oval Room) for instrumentalists/singers (piano not included) where contestants can warm up quietly.
 They must arrive earlier as it is mandatory to be ready at least 15 min before they’re on stage.

 15. Piano competitors and accompanists do not have access to any piano for practice or warmup.

 16. All competitors must perform from original scores/scripts or from memory.

 17. Competitors must play the piece(s) as stated on the entry form.
 Substitutions WILL NOT be accepted.

 18. Competitors must adhere to time limits.
 Exceeding the time limit disqualifies the player from receiving a place and prize.
 The time limits indicate the maximum playing time available.
 They are NOT a requirement that you must play for that total time.

 19. Automated accompaniment such as tapes or CD’s and electronic instruments (other than those required for a Jazz band) are not permitted.
 Microphones are not permitted (other than those required for a Jazz band).
-Please note that mics are permitted to record to enhance audio quality, but amplified microphones are not permitted (only for 2022 online competition).

 20. Accompanists must perform from original scores or from memory unless the accompaniment part is printed on the same page as the solo instrumental or vocal part, in which case, a single photocopy marked ‘ACCOMPANIST COPY’ may be used and handed to the Eisteddfod Committee after the performance.